- Buyer personas are semi-fictional representations of your ideal customers.

 Explore Google Analytics

 Now we move into the data you can mine from your website.
-Google Analytics is an excellent resource for charting the customer journey through your site and identifying navigational patterns.
+Google Analytics is an excellent resource for customer journey mapping through your site and identifying navigational patterns.

 What is most popular in your site?
 Not only among your products, but among your content as well.